everest-engineering/lhotse/README.md

 `./gradlew startServer && ./gradlew build`

-(Note that functional tests share the same port number for embedded database as for the containerised database, if tests fail try running `./gradlew composeDown` first.
+(Note that functional tests share the same port number for embedded database as for the containerised database, if tests fail try running `docker-compose down` first.
 Free-up port for the keycloak test server as well).

-Create a `.env` file in the project root directory and do the env variables setup for keycloak:
+Update the `.env` file present in the project root directory and do the env variables setup for keycloak:

 ```
 KEYCLOAK_SERVER_PORT=8180